Christianity: Theories of the Atonement

 For my own part, I'm not convinced by Peter Abelard's Moral Example argument, but I do think he captures a vital perspective which is largely missing from most discussion of the atonement - at least, from most of the discussion which I am aware of.
 As I said, it is a vast topic.
 In my experience, most of the arguments take as their starting point the absolute authority of God - as the ultimate Judge dispensing His justice, or as the absolute King exercising His authority.
 It is all top down, explaining about things like law and justice and punishment.

 While we do see God portrayed in the Bible as a judge and a king, Jesus tells us that God is primarily a loving Heavenly Father.
-Law and justice matter - but only insofar as they serve love.
-Justice matters, but God is not vengeful justice, seeking to punish: God is parental love, seeking to nurture.
-Any account of the atonement which does not have this God at the centre cannot be an authentic expression of Jesus' intent and activity, as I see it.
+Law and justice are important - but only insofar as they serve love.
+Justice matters, but love matters more.
+While many people think of God's character primarily in terms of vengeful justice, seeking to punish the wrongdoer; but Jesus tells us that God is, primarily and fundamentally, our Father and not our Judge; so God's most basic and consistent attitude towards us is one of parental love, seeking to nurture.
+Any account of the atonement which does not have this God at the centre cannot be an authentic expression of Jesus' intent and activity.

 In the words of Henry Lyte (in 'Praise, my soul, the King of heaven'), we have been "ransomed, healed, restored, forgiven".
 Christians have always known that, whatever Jesus accomplished on the cross, it was much larger than most of our limited atonement theories recognize.
 The atonement is not simply a piece of theology, something to be believed, or a challenging intellectual puzzle where we try to work out what happened and why: our understanding of the atonement inevitably affects our behaviour, how we seek to address the fractured relationships in our own lives, in our wider societies and in the world as a whole.